Use of certificates with Entuity

 For Entuity users, the core use cases are:

-In these cases, Entuity is expected to 'share trust' with an external application without requiring that the user enters a password.
-The certificate is necessary, to ensure the Entuity server can verify that a given token supplied by the user's browser has been generated by a system that we can trust.
+With LDAP over SSL (LDAPs), Entuity is expected to 'share trust' with an external application without requiring that the user enters a password.
+The certificate is necessary to ensure the Entuity server can verify that a given token supplied by the user's browser is generated by a system that can be trusted.

 To get certificates into Entuity: